haleslab/haleslab.github.io/people.md

 ### Zohal Ghulam-Jelani

-Zohal was in the Emory SURE program (Summer Undergraduate Research Program) and she is currently applying for medical school.
+Zohal was in the Emory SURE program (Summer Undergraduate Research Program).
 She was working on culturing postmortem human neurons from autopsy research cases.

 ### Mary Herrick